 Sectors that employ large numbers of women in their supply chains regularly face media, investor, and legal scrutiny.
 Indeed, the depth of scrutiny facing companies attempting to demonstrate impact is increasing with growing concerns that surface-level initiatives could be deemed as 'greenwashing' or 'genderwashing'.
-For example, garment workers, flower farms and tea estates have all been subject to recent investigations over exploitative practices and sexual abuse and harassment13.
-A failure to consider the impacts of decarbonisation - for example the potential for significant job losses should a company decide to nearshore rather than offshore - could have significant reputational implications and affect consumer and investor confidence.
+For example, garment workers, flower farms and tea estates have all been subject to recent investigations over exploitative decarbonisation - for example the potential for significant job losses should a company decide to nearshore rather than offshore - could have significant reputational implications and affect consumer and investor confidence.